rquitales/comp-as-comp/README.md

 ### Go

 The `go` directory contains a simple Go component that creates a sample Random component.
 The `example` folder contains a Pulumi YAML program that consumes the component.
-It's currently required to build the component with `go build` before it can be used.

 ### .NET